On this page:

 - International students returning home

 - Students leaving the country to take up a scholarship overseas - supporting documentation must be provided

 - All Māori students who have declared themselves as such on the student records system and wish to attend the Toihuarewa Faculty graduation at the Michael Fowler Centre.
 (Note: students are also eligible to attend Hui Whakapūmau - a celebration organised separately by the Marae.)

 - Students facing exceptional circumstances – a written application outlining your circumstances must be made to the Manager of your Faculty Student and Academic Services Office.

 Your application to graduate at one of the December ceremonies must be made by 1 September and is subject to the conditions outlined above.
 The Faculty Manager will consider this application on the basis of the information provided above.
 If your application is approved, you will be sent an email directing you to apply online for graduation on Student Records.
-You need to complete the online application by 1 February for May ceremonies and 1 October for December ceremonies.
+You need to complete the online application by 1 October for December ceremonies.
 Late application will jeopardise your eligibility to graduate.
 Please note that your application for advance graduation is conditional and subject to criteria being met in order for you to do so.
 These conditions will be explained in a follow-up email.